Bobby Allen (racing driver)

-Bobby Allen (born December 28, 1943) is an American racecar driver known for racing winged sprint cars.
-He currently owns Shark Racing, a World of Outlaws sprint car team that fields two cars driven by his son Jacob Allen and his grandson Logan Schuchart.
+Bobby Allen (December 28, 1943 – October 5, 2025) was an American racecar driver known for racing winged sprint cars.
+Up until his death, he owned Shark Racing, a World of Outlaws sprint car team that fielded two cars driven by his son Jacob Allen and his grandson Logan Schuchart.

 Early life

 Allen was born to Joe and Jane Allen in Daytona, Florida.
 His father had driven stock cars with NASCAR during its early years before becoming a pilot and moving the family to Miami.
 In his teenage years, Allen had dreamed of driving at the Indianapolis 500.

 Racing career

 Allen's first racing experience came in Florida at twelve years old in half midgets, and he soon moved up into kart racing.
 In 1960, he won the World Champion karting event in Nassau, Bahamas, organized by the Go Kart Club of America.
 The following year in 1961, he won the 100cc karting World Championship in Milan, Italy.